desmos-labs/desmos/docs/developers/msgs/staging/posts/edit-post.md

   "message": "<New post message>",
-  "comments_state": "<Indicates if the post allows comments or not>", "attachments": "<Attachment's array that contains all the attachments associated with the post", "poll_data": "<Poll data contains all useful data of the poll's post>", "editor": "<Desmos address of the user editing the message>" }
+  "comments_state": "<Indicates if the post allows comments or not>", "attachments": "<Attachment's array that contains all the attachments associated with the post", "poll": "<Poll contains all useful data of the poll's post>", "editor": "<Desmos address of the user editing the message>" }
 ```